 • and be interviewed by an officer or guild leader.

-Once these requirements have been met, if the interviewer feels the candidate has the potential to be a valuable guild member, they will be invited as an initiate.
-A post is then made on our Initiates Forum so that members can discuss and vote.
+An applicant may also be brought on one or more raids as trial runs so we can judge your performance first hand.
+Once all requirements have been met, if the offiers feel the candidate has the potential to be a valuable guild member, they will be invited as an initiate.
+A post is then made on our Initiates Forum so that members can discuss and provide feedback.

-• An initiate spends a few weeks attending our events, getting used to our rules and policies, and most importantly, getting to know the members of the guild.
+• An initiate spends a several weeks attending our events, getting used to our rules and policies, and most importantly, getting to know the members of the guild.

 • During this time guild members provide feedback in the initiate's forum thread.